rishitsaiya/CS312-AI-Lab/README.md

 7. [Lab-7](https://github.com/rishitsaiya/CS312-AI-Lab/tree/main/Lab-7) <br>
 This lab includes implementation of Grid World Problem using techniques of Value Iteration and Policy Iteration in Reinforcement Learning to get optimal cost.

+This repo is open to PRs for refinement and betterment in codes.